-A solar eclipse happens at times when the moon is directly in between the Earth and Sun.
-Getty
+A solar eclipse happens when the moon passes between the Earth and the sun.

 About twice a year, at a time when there is a new moon, part of the moon's shadow falls on the Earth's surface and there is an eclipse of the sun seen in some places on Earth.
 Most of the time, the moon's shadow misses Earth at new moon because the moon's orbit is tilted at 5º to Earth's orbit around the sun.